 Two of the most frequently asked computer questions are, ‘Why is my computer running so slow?’ and ‘Why is this website taking so long to load?’
-The speed of your computer and the loading speed of a website will depend on 4 different things.
+The speed of your computer and the loading speed of a website will depend on four different things.
 Let’s take a look at each one.

 1. YOUR LOCAL COMPUTER